Calls to action are underrated - 11 ideas for the perfect CTA

 HubSpot are past masters at creating amazing content and compelling call-to-actions CTA's, they really practice what they preach!

-There are another 39 practical examples for you to view at the end of this article and help inspire you.
+If you would like to see more, then there are another 39 practical examples for you to view at the end of this article and help inspire you.

 How to have the best CTA in the business!

 So what makes a good call to action?
 Here are 11 points that can help.- Entice your reader using a button/lozenge.
 Consider colour, shape, words and positioning.
 Carefully consider your choice of colours, e.g. a red lozenge can be eye catching but can mean danger.
 Consider using a different colour lozenge to differentiate from other the other buttons you have.
-Remember, colours work better in some geographies than others so do your research.
+Remember, colours work better in some geographies than others, so do your research.
 Need help, then speak with one of our specialists.

 -

 A picture works wonders to peak their interest.
 You can now create clickable pictures including calls to action.
-Below is a good example of this.

-- Create a sense of urgency!
+Create a sense of urgency!
 People reading your blog or articles aren't necessarily coming back to read it again, so make it count, get them to follow the next asset and keep your brand in their eyeline.

 -